 A large non-profit agency that I have been consulting with for a year and a half has already scanned well over a million pages.
 They are on track to scan at least that in a few short months again.
 They are currently bidding on a project requiring several millions of pages to be scanned.
 A few other clients are in the process of scanning several decent-sized projects.
 During the course of my consulting activities, I became privy to this type of information.
 This resulted in the conclusion that there is still quite a bit of scanning left to do.

 Scanning is still a hot necessity, evident by the amount of work and current bids coming down the pike.
 I believe there are still trillions of pages out there waiting to be scanned.
 The work is there, you just have to find it.
 So, is the ‘window of opportunity’ a five-year one?
 I certainly don’t think so!
 The need for scanning will be around for a long time yet.

 A client testimonial:

 “April is an incredible asset to our company and our Scanning Business wouldn’t be where it is without her.
 She works tirelessly with us and makes herself available at a moments notice with prompt feedback and critical input to our decisions.
 Her brilliance is accompanied by a can do attitude all the while maintaining interpersonal skills to relate at all levels of our organization.
 We are very grateful for April’s support of our mission to create opportunities that enrich the lives of people with disabilities.”

-April M Aulick, CEE, is a consultant & trainer for the ECM Industry with over 26 years experience in the industry.
-She can be reached at [first.lastname]at ecminstitute.com.
+Consultant & trainer for the ECM Industry with over 26 years experience in the industry.